Massive winter storm brings frigid temps and icy weather to U.S., causing flight cancellations

 More than 200 million people were under some form of winter weather advisory or warning on Friday, the National Weather Service said.
 The weather service's map "depicts one of the greatest extents of winter weather warnings and advisories ever," forecasters said in a statement Friday.

-More than 4,000 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
+More than 4,200 flights within, into or out of the U.S. were canceled by midday Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
 More than 458,000 homes and businesses were without power Friday morning.

-The huge storm stretched from border to border.
+The huge storm stretched from border to border and beyond.
 In Canada, WestJet canceled all flights Friday at Toronto Pearson International Airport, beginning at 9 a.m.
 And in Mexico, migrants waited near the U.S. border in unusually cold temperatures as they awaited a U.S. Supreme Court decision on whether and when to lift pandemic-era restrictions that prevent many from seeking asylum.

 "This is not like a snow day when you were a kid," President Joe Biden warned Thursday in the Oval Office after a briefing from federal officials.
 "This is serious stuff."